-Baldur’s Gate: Enhanced Edition review
+Baldur’s Gate: Enhanced Edition full review

 We’ve been waiting for this one for months.
 This ‘enhanced’ version of the classic Baldur’s Gate was actually released on the iPad just before Christmas, but the Mac version took a little longer to finish.

 Baldur’s Gate – for those of you too young to remember – was the landmark game that consumed role-playing fans for months at a time when it was first released back in the late ‘90s, and it set the standard for every role-playing game that has followed since.
 Its pixellated 2D graphics do, admittedly, look rather crude when compared to the 3D splendour of modern RPGs such as Dragon Age and Skyrim, but those games wouldn’t exist if it weren’t for Baldur’s Gate.

 The graphics may be dated, and the game’s interface isn’t exactly streamlined, but the complex storyline and eccentric cast of supporting characters are still very enjoyable and can provide many hours of enjoyable monster-bashing.